This is an howto to compile VLC media player on macOS(formerly known as Mac OS X), focused on VLC 3.0 and later.

 Xcode 'No developer directory' error

-When running xcrun clang, if you see
+When running xcrun clang

 then use xcode-select to select the developer directory within the Xcode package, to point to your xcode developer directory.